aurorapamela/aurorapamela/README.md

 <h1 align="center">Hi 👋, I'm Aurora Pamela</h1>
-<h3 align="center">Frontend Developer and Graphic Designer from Argentina.
-A developer who loves to learn new things.
-I care a lot about the user experience and the quality of the code of the things that I build.</h3>
+<h3 align="center">Frontend Developer and Graphic Designer from Argentina. <br/> I care a lot about the user experience and the quality of the things that I build.</h3>

 - 📫 How to reach me **aurorapamela.dg@gmail.com**